top of page

 Bullion Mountains from summit of Pinto Mountain in Joshua Tree National Park

-Soon it was time to start our descent.
-There was no visible trail so we debated which route to the wash looked most manageable.
-Here's another great picture of the Pinto Basin and Eagle Mountain in the background (left of center).
+Before long, it was time for us to begin our descent.
+With no visible trail, we discussed which path to the wash seemed the most feasible.
+Here's another excellent picture of the Pinto Basin with Eagle Mountain in the background (left of center).

 Pinto Basin and Eagle Mountain from path leading from summit of Pinto Mountains in Joshua Tree

-We start our descent on the scree covered slope.
-Our target was the wash visible in the middle and curving to the right.
+We start our descent on the scree-covered slope.
+Our target was the wash visible in the center and curving to the right.

 Steep scree covered path leading from summit of Pinto Mountains in Joshua Tree National Park